Can I Get My Car License Disqualification Revoked?

 This Act also states that all demerit points are void upon the commencement of any driver licence suspension.

-Can I elect to have a good behavior licence?
+Can I elect to have a good behaviour licence?

-Section 36 of the Act states that a full licence holder who has accrued or exceeded their demerit point limit may apply for a good behavior licence, instead of being suspended from driving.
+Section 36 of the Act states that a full licence holder who has accrued or exceeded their demerit point limit may apply for a good behaviour licence, instead of being suspended from driving.

 This licence lasts for 12 months.